-Aprart from OSMC, which has been showed in my previous article (see here), a second one can be OpenELEC.
-I was courious to give it a try on my PI Zero W because it is well reviewed from internet users.
+Apart from OSMC, which has been showed in my previous article (see Raspberry PI OSMC setup tutorial), a second one can be OpenELEC.
+I was curious to give it a try on my PI Zero W because it is well-reviewed by internet users.

 What do you need

 - Raspberry PI zero W kit (including at least also case, USB adapater and power supply)

 - 1 micro SD card (at least 8 GB, preferrably class 10) with an SD adapter

 - 1 HDMI cable (be aware that PI Zero has a mini HDMI port!)